devopsdays/devopsdays-web/content/events/2022-dallas/location.md

 <!-- Uncomment this only if you have set the coordinates for your location in the config yaml.
 Get Latitude and Longitude of a Point: http://itouchmap.com/latlong.html -->
 <!-- {{< event_map >}} -->
 <br>
 If you are traveling to attend this event, the Plano Event Center is approximately a 45 minute drive from the DFW Airport via President George Bush Turnpike (East).
+Here is a list of hotels and their distance from the hotel to the vecinity of the Plano Event Center for your convenience: **[More information about Hotels, click here.](https://www.google.com/travel/hotels/Plano?q=hotels%20in%20Plano%2C%20TX%2075074%2C%[…]HKAE6A1VTRBoA&ved=0CAAQ5JsGahcKEwjQ5eS78uz2AhUAAAAAHQAAAAAQZg)**
 <br>
 <br>
 <!-- Go to www.addthis.com/dashboard to customize your tools -->